Post-punk: Etymology

+Origins

-Post-punk is an era and diverse genre that emerged from the cultural milieu of punk rock in the late 1970s.
+Post-punk refers to an era and diverse music genre that emerged from the cultural milieu of punk rock in the late 1970s.
 (Note: Punk rock, whose criteria and categorisation fluctuated throughout the early 1970s, was a crystallised genre by 1976 or 1977.)
 In 1976, New York poetry magazine Contact published the earliest known use of the term "post-punk" in an interview with painter and poet Jack Micheline, the interviewer asked Micheline, "What are your thoughts moving in a post-punk beat period?".

 Jon Savage's 1977 Sounds editorial "New Musick" outlined a new experimental direction in punk.

 On 26 November 1977, Sounds magazine published an issue entitled "New Musick", with editorials by English journalists Jane Suck and Jon Savage.
 Savage wrote a piece on an emerging scene and style of music known as "new musick", suggesting that punk rock was becoming stagnant and evolving into new, more experimental forms, which he noted as "post punk projections".
-His editorial stated "New Musick is too many cigarettes, too much depression and too little heart."
 He mentioned Pere Ubu, while describing Throbbing Gristle and Devo as promoting "spontaneous physical reaction".
 He described the style as exhibiting "more overt reggae/dub influence", sounding "the same/manufactured in a factory," and characterized Subway Sect, the Prefects, Siouxsie and the Banshees, the Slits, and Wire as exploring "harsh urban scrapings/controlled white noise/massively accented drumming".
-Music critics Simon Reynolds, David Wilkinson, and Theo Cateforis have cited Savage's editorial as the starting point for post-punk as a musical genre.

-At the time, there was a feeling of renewed excitement regarding what "new musick" would entail, with Sounds publishing numerous preemptive editorials on the topic.
-(Note: According to critic Simon Reynolds, Savage introduced the term "new musick", which may refer to the more science-fiction and industrial sides of post-punk.)
-By 1978-79, several British publications began to use the term "new musick" interchangeably with "post-punk".
-Some journalists opted for the term "art punk" to describe artists "too sophisticated" and out of step with punk's dogma, though it was sometimes used by critics as a pejorative.
+Music historian Clinton Heylin stated, "it would be a while before New Musick metamorphosed into post-punk, these cub reporters were already hoping to chart punk's future course."
+According to Mimi Haddon, writers such as Simon Reynolds and Theo Cateforis have cited Savage's editorial as "the starting point for the emergence of the post-punk genre."
+Writer David Wilkinson states, "there was a sense of renewed excitement about what would be dubbed 'post-punk'".
+According to writer Ian Gittins, some journalists opted for the term "art punk" to describe artists who "delivered garage rock's adrenalin rush with a moderate degree of intelligence", though it was sometimes used by critics as a pejorative.
 (Note: In rock music of the era, "art" carried connotations that meant "aggressively avant-garde" or "pretentiously progressive".
 Additionally, there were concerns over the authenticity of such bands.)

-By the 1980s, new musick had fallen out of prominence and replaced by the broad umbrella "new wave" and "post-punk" interchangeably.
-Subsequently, "post-punk" became differentiated from "new wave" after their styles perceptibly narrowed.
+Heylin cites that in March 1979, Simon Frith proposed the term "Afterpunk" in an issue of Melody Maker, which stated "1979 is the year of Afterpunk", though Heylin defined the term as a "non-starter", further stating, "he [Frith] did recognize that punk was changing, nay evolving; and, like [Paul] Morley, he predicted that the battle would be between the chart-conscious and the art-conscious, or as he designated them, the populists and the progressives".
+At the time, "post-punk" was used interchangeably with "new musick" and "new wave", though the terms became differentiated as their styles perceptibly narrowed.